wp-plugins/adblock-notify-by-bweb/README.txt

 == Upgrade Notice ==
+= 1.2 =
+* Please deactivate then reactivate before using.
+* Update the main option settings.

 = 1.1 =
 * Please deactivate then reactivate if admin title is missing.
 * Update the main option settings.